harish-gothala/soc-mini-lab-siem/README.md

 ---

+## 9. Dashboards

+A single Kibana dashboard was built consolidating the lab's key telemetry into three panels, giving an at-a-glance view of both attack activity and general endpoint health.

+### 9.1 Failed SSH Login Attempts Over Time

+- **Data view:** `filebeat-*`
+- **Query:** `message: "authenticating user"`
+- **Chart type:** Bar (vertical), date histogram on `@timestamp`, count of records on Y-axis

+**What it shows:** A clean, isolated spike of ~17 failed login attempts on the day the Hydra brute-force tests were run, with flat/zero activity on every other day.
+At a glance, an analyst can immediately identify the anomalous burst without needing to query logs manually — this panel is the visual counterpart to the correlation rule in §5.1.

+### 9.2 Log Volume by Endpoint

+- **Data view:** combined data view `all-beats-*` (index pattern `filebeat-*,winlogbeat-*`), since Kibana Lens visualizations can only reference one data view at a time and the two log sources live in separate indices
+- **Chart type:** Pie, broken down by `agent.hostname`

+**What it shows:** A split of ~62% Windows endpoint (`DESKTOP-8IB3B8N`) vs ~38% Linux endpoint (`soc-linux-endpoint`) log volume.
+Useful as a sanity check that both pipelines are actively shipping data, and as a baseline — a sudden shift in this ratio (e.g., one endpoint's share dropping to near-zero) would be a fast way to notice a broken or stopped Beats agent.

+### 9.3 Top Windows Event Types

+- **Data view:** `winlogbeat-*`
+- **Chart type:** Bar (horizontal), top 9 values of `event.code`

+**What it shows:** A breakdown of the most frequent Sysmon/Windows Event Log codes.
+Notable finding: **Event 4907 (Auditing Settings on Object changed)** accounted for roughly 11,000 of the observed events — an order of magnitude more than any other event type (Event 11/FileCreate and Event 13/RegistryEvent each sat around 2,000; security-relevant events like 4624/Successful Logon, 4672/Special Privileges Assigned, and 5379/Credential Manager Read were present but comparatively low-volume).

+**Analysis:** This volume is disproportionate to what's actually useful for detection — 4907 events are triggered by routine object-permission auditing (a default/verbose local audit policy setting), not attacker activity, in this lab.
+This is the same category of finding as the Suricata false positive in §6.1: a real, accurately-logged event that nonetheless drowns out higher-value security events in raw volume. **Recommended follow-up (not yet implemented):** either narrow the Windows audit policy to stop generating 4907 at this rate, or exclude `event.code: 4907` from the default Winlogbeat shipping configuration and rely on a targeted collection method if that specific auditing signal is ever needed.

+---

-## 8. Known Limitations & Future Work
+## 10. Known Limitations & Future Work

 - **TLS not enabled** between Filebeat/Winlogbeat and Elasticsearch (plain HTTP) — acceptable for an isolated lab network, not acceptable for production.
 See §6.1.
 - **Port-scan detection gap** — signature-based IDS rules did not catch a low-and-slow SYN scan; a statistical/threshold-based detection would close this gap (see §6.2).
-- **Snort → Suricata substitution** — functionally equivalent for this project's purposes, but explicitly noted here for anyone comparing against the original "Project 2" brief.
+- **Snort → Suricata substitution** — functionally equivalent for this project's purposes, but should be explicitly noted in any deliverable referencing the original "Project 2" brief.
-- **Dashboards** and further documentation polish remain outstanding.
-- **Next in the portfolio series:** Phishing Detection Pipeline → SOAR Automation Lab → Incident Simulation & Tabletop Exercises → Cloud SOC Pipeline Engineering.
+- **Windows audit-log noise** — Event 4907 dominates Windows log volume at roughly 5x the next-highest event type; not yet filtered or tuned out (see §9.3).
+- **Dashboard panels saved "by value"** rather than from a shared visualization library, so they aren't independently reusable across other dashboards without being rebuilt or explicitly saved to the library.

 ---

-## 9. Deliverables Checklist
+## 11. Deliverables Checklist

 - [x] SOC architecture diagram (§2)
 - [x] Detection rules (§5)
 - [x] MITRE mapping (§7)
 - [x] Alert tuning notes (§6)
-- [ ] Kibana dashboards
+- [x] Kibana dashboards (§9)